ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  any period  during  which  the  "family  member"  temporarily  relocates because he or she:
   § 4.
 Paragraph 5 of subdivision a of section 5 of section 4 of chapter
- 576 of the laws of 1974 constituting the emergency tenant protection act of nineteen seventy-four, is amended to read as follows:
+ 576  of  the  laws of 1974, constituting the emergency tenant protection act of nineteen seventy-four, is amended to read as follows:
-  (5)  housing  accommodations  in  buildings  completed  or  buildings substantially rehabilitated as family units on or after  January  first, nineteen hundred seventy-four; PROVIDED THAT AN OWNER CLAIMING EXEMPTION FROM RENT STABILIZATION ON THE BASIS OF SUBSTANTIAL REHABILITATION SHALL SEEK APPROVAL FROM STATE DIVISION OF HOUSING AND COMMUNITY RENEWAL WITH- IN  ONE YEAR OF THE COMPLETION OF THE SUBSTANTIAL REHABILITATION, OR FOR ANY BUILDING PREVIOUSLY ALLEGED TO HAVE BEEN SUBSTANTIALLY REHABILITATED BEFORE THE EFFECTIVE DATE OF THE CHAPTER OF THE  LAWS  OF  TWO  THOUSAND TWENTY-THREE  THAT  AMENDED  THIS  PARAGRAPH,  WITHIN SIX MONTHS OF SUCH
+  (5)  housing  accommodations  in  buildings  completed  or  buildings substantially  rehabilitated  as family units on or after January first, nineteen hundred seventy-four; PROVIDED THAT AN OWNER CLAIMING EXEMPTION FROM RENT STABILIZATION ON THE BASIS OF SUBSTANTIAL REHABILITATION SHALL SEEK APPROVAL FROM STATE DIVISION OF HOUSING AND COMMUNITY RENEWAL WITH- IN ONE YEAR OF THE COMPLETION OF THE SUBSTANTIAL REHABILITATION, OR  FOR ANY BUILDING PREVIOUSLY ALLEGED TO HAVE BEEN SUBSTANTIALLY REHABILITATED BEFORE  THE  EFFECTIVE  DATE  OF THE CHAPTER OF THE LAWS OF TWO THOUSAND TWENTY-THREE THAT AMENDED THIS PARAGRAPH,  WITHIN  SIX  MONTHS  OF  SUCH EFFECTIVE  DATE,  AND  ULTIMATELY  OBTAIN  SUCH APPROVAL, WHICH SHALL BE DENIED ON THE FOLLOWING GROUNDS:
- S. 2980  3
+ S. 2980--A  5

- EFFECTIVE DATE, AND ULTIMATELY OBTAIN  SUCH  APPROVAL,  WHICH  SHALL  BE DENIED ON THE FOLLOWING GROUNDS:
   (A) THE OWNER OR ITS PREDECESSORS IN INTEREST HAVE ENGAGED IN  HARASS- MENT  OF  TENANTS  IN  THE  FIVE  YEARS  PRECEDING THE COMPLETION OF THE SUBSTANTIAL REHABILITATION;
   (B) THE BUILDING WAS NOT IN A SERIOUSLY DETERIORATED CONDITION REQUIR- ING SUBSTANTIAL REHABILITATION;